This post also includes a colorful look at how other cultures and

 Corncobs were the utensil of choice back in the outhouse days, and I think we ought to consider returning to those halcyon times (while remaining indoors, please).

-I would have some trepidation about using a corncob, though, because it might feel so very excellent back there that we would wind up spending way more time in the john than we should.
+we would wind up spending way more time in the john than we should.
 Maybe we'd find that necessity is the mother of ecstasy.

 Given the huge demand for corn -- to use as animal feed, ethanol and the ubiquitous high-fructose corn syrup -- don't you think there must be massive piles of corncobs just praying for some useful role on this planet of ours?
 Hey, I found them: